Log in

 Professor Melanie Rogers is a National and University Teaching Fellow for Advanced Practice and Spirituality at the University of Huddersfield in the UK.
 She is Professor of Advanced Practice and Spirituality.
 She is also an Advanced Nurse Practitioner in Primary Care as well as the Director of the International Council of Nurses, Nurse Practitioner/Advanced Practice Nurse Network Global Academy of Research.
 She is a Queens Nurse having been awarded this title for her work in practice and education.
 She has worked as a nurse for over 25 years having trained at St Bartholomew’s Hospital in London.
 She has worked in many settings including acute medicine, endocrinology, gynaecology, oncology and emergency care in the UK and Canada before training to be a Nurse Practitioner in 1998.

 Prof Rogers is passionate about advanced practice as a way of providing the care needed at the point of need for patients.
-She set up and is chair for the Spirituality & Compassion Special Interest Group at the University of Huddersfield and has successful run several large conferences focusing on spirituality and health.
+She set up and is chair for the Spirituality & Compassion Special Interest Group at the University of Huddersfield and has successfully run several large conferences focusing on spirituality and health.
 Her work and research has focused on spirituality and how to provide truly holistic care to patients and her doctoral studies have led to a spirituality framework for Nurse Practitioners to help patients find hope, meaning and purpose during times of illness and challenge.
 She been a member of BASS for many years and co-chairs the spirituality scholars’ network.
 She has run a number of research symposia for the network.

 She has multiple publications on clinical aspects of advanced practice and spirituality, she has also co- edited book on Spiritually Competent Practice.
 She has recently edited a book on spirituality and advanced practice nursing.